aws-samples/amazon-sagemaker-secure-mlops/README.md

 + AWS Service Catalog portfolio with environment-specific products
 + Studio domain and default user profile

-If you choose the multi-account model deployment option by providing values for `OrganizationalUnitStagingId`/`OrganizationalUnitProdId` **or** `StagingAccountList`/`ProductionAccountList`, the deployment will provision the following resources in the target accounts:
+If you choose the multi-account model deployment option by providing values for `OrganizationalUnitStagingId`/`OrganizationalUnitProdId` **or** `StagingAccountList`/`ProductionAccountList`, the deployment provisions the following resources in the target accounts:
 + VPC with a private subnet in each of the AZs, **no internet connectivity**
 + Security groups for SageMaker model hosting and VPC endpoints
 + Execution roles for stack set operations and SageMaker models